Write a Transaction Function

 which is an identity and currentRoot

 which is the current state root of the commitment tree.
 For now, it's sufficient to remember that the identity can be used to assign ownable resources and to sign messages.
 The commitment tree root can proof the valid existence of the resource.
-In this specific case, we assign Universal.Identity
+In this specific case, we assign Universal.identity

 which is a universally known public key (derived from a zero address 0x0